KarlMeierMattern/Full-Stack/JS-notes.md

 # Learn JS by building a role-playing game
+JS is a powerful scripting language that you can use to make web pages interactive.
+It's one of the core technologies of the web, along with HTML and CSS.
+You'll learn how to work with arrays, strings, objects, functions, loops, if/else statements, and more.

 - You can start writing JS directly in html using a script element.
 - This element is used to load JS into your HTML file.
 Should be placed just before the closing `</body>` tag.